hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 These examples show just how important the tourism industry that arose from pilgrimage.
 ## Examples of authorities encouraging pilgrimage
+In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.

 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.

 ##### Sagami ( #Nenzi_2004)